ICSpark-Projects/Introduce-Me/README.md

 ### Step 5: Add pictures
 Using the image tag, add at least 3 pictures of your listed hobbies or likes.

+### Step 6: Make your website pretty!
+Using css, edit your font size, background color or anything else you deem fit.

 ## Stretch Goals